-The fault length histogram (Figure 7) shows that are at least 890 normal faults long enough to host earthquakes $\geq M_w$ 7.0, 547 faults long enough for earthquakes $\geq M_w$ 7.2, 223 faults long enough for earthquakes $\geq M_w$ 7.5, and 22 faults long enough for earthquakes $\geq M_w$ 8.0, especially considering the variability in earthquake rupture length for a given magnitude.
-Because Wells and Coppersmith's (1994) regression only includes earthquakes with magnitudes from 5.2 to 7.3, it is possible that larger earthquakes do not follow the same relation between fault length and magnitude.
-However, larger earthquakes generally follow similar trends as smaller earthquakes (Figure 8), but earthquakes with similar magnitudes can have very different surface rupture lengths.
+The fault length histogram (Fig. 7) shows that are at least 890 normal faults long enough to host earthquakes $\geq M_w$ 7.0, 547 faults long enough for earthquakes $\geq M_w$ 7.2, 223 faults long enough for earthquakes $\geq M_w$ 7.5, and 22 faults long enough for earthquakes $\geq M_w$ 8.0, especially considering the variability in earthquake rupture length for a given magnitude.
+Because Wells and Coppersmith's (1994) regression only includes earthquakes do not follow the same relation between fault length and magnitude.
+However, larger earthquakes generally follow similar trends as smaller earthquakes (Fig. 8), but earthquakes with similar magnitudes can have very different surface rupture lengths.
 Below $M_w$ 7.5, normal fault rupture lengths do not appear to differ significantly from the other two fault geometries, so there is little reason to suggest that larger earthquakes would behave differently.